Cornwall Good Beach Guide. No visit to Cornwall, whatever the time of year

 Cornwall Tin Mine.

-Up until 1990 Geevor Tin Mine Cornwall's largest tin mine.
+Up until 1990 Geevor Tin Mine was Cornwall's largest tin mine.

 Set amidst the magnificent coastal scenery.